Washington Paid Family and Medical Leave: 2026 Employer Obligations and Compliance Guide

 Starting January 1, 2026, PFML job protection generally applies when the employer has 25 or more employees and the employee has worked for that employer for at least 180 calendar days before leave starts.
 Future thresholds are scheduled to decrease in later years.

-Can an employer deny a Washington PFML claim?
+Can an employer deny an employee’s PFML claim?

 The state, not the employer, decides whether an employee’s PFML application is approved.
 Employers may need to respond to state notices, coordinate leave, and administer benefits, but they should not treat PFML as a benefit they independently approve or deny.